Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/wallet.md

 7. Click **Create a wallet**.

 Congratulations!
-You have just created a Terra Station wallet.
+You have just created a Daodiseo Station wallet.

 ## Select a wallet

 Follow these steps to connect to a wallet previously accessed on your device.

-1. Open Terra Station and click **Connect**.
+1. Open Daodiseo Station and click **Connect**.

 2. Click **Select wallet** and select the wallet you want to connect to.